 1 small can of tomato sauce

-When beets are cooked (you can check it in 30 min by poking through the beet with a fork or a knife.
-If you can easily penetrate the beets, that means that they are cooked), then put them under cold water.
+After cooking beets for around 30 minutes, you can check if they’re done by poking them with a fork or knife.
+If you can easily penetrate the beets, that means they are cooked.
+After cooking, it’s recommended to immediately put them under cold water to stop the cooking process.

 Most of the people dont realize how much goodness is in beets long stemps.
 You need to cut them up and use them also.
 You can put them straight in the pot once you cut them.